 Clinical manifestations

-Acute glomerulonephritis begins with a sharp rise in temperature and weakness.
-The patient complains of severe symptoms of intoxication: dizziness, nausea, loss of appetite, pallor of the skin.
+Acute glomerulonephritis begins with a sharp increase in temperature and weakness.
+The patient complains of severe symptoms of intoxication: dizziness, nausea, loss of appetite, pale skin.
 Nephrotic syndrome is characterized by the presence of edema, increased blood pressure and certain changes in the urine.
 In acute glomerulonephritis, this syndrome is considered primary.

 Edema

 Extrarenal changes (edema, hypertension) occur gradually.
-At first, the patient notes the appearance of small edema on the face and only in the morning, but then they progress up to the anasarca and intracavitary manifestations.
-A person suffering from a nephrotic form of glomerulonephritis has a characteristic appearance, which will allow the doctor to suspect the development of pathology.
-Such people are pale, the face is swollen, puffy.
-The skin at the site of edema is cold to the touch, trophic disturbances (dryness, peeling) are observed.
+At first, the patient notes the appearance of slight swelling on the face and only in the morning, but then it progresses to anasarca and intracavitary manifestations.
+A person suffering from the nephrotic form of glomerulonephritis has a characteristic appearance, which will allow the doctor to suspect the development of pathology.
+Such people are pale, their faces are swollen, puffy.
+The skin at the site of swelling is cold to the touch, and trophic disturbances are observed (dryness, peeling).

-The release of fluid from the bloodstream is explained by an increase in the excretion of protein along with the urine.
-A certain amount of proteins in the blood plasma maintains the optimal colloid-osmotic pressure.
-If their number decreases markedly, then the pressure, accordingly, decreases.
-A compensatory mechanism is activated, which is based on the maintenance of oncotic pressure.
+The release of fluid from the bloodstream is explained by an increase in protein excretion in the urine.
+A certain amount of proteins in the blood plasma maintains optimal colloid osmotic pressure.
+If their number decreases noticeably, then the pressure drops accordingly.
+A compensatory mechanism is activated, which is based on maintaining oncotic pressure.
 The liquid passes into the intercellular space to restore processes.

-With the progression of the disease with nephrotic syndrome, the edema increases.
+As the disease progresses with nephrotic syndrome, swelling increases.
 They are already localized not only on the upper half of the body.
-Swelling of the lumbar region, legs along the entire length.
-In very advanced cases, cracks may form on the lower extremities with the outflow of serous fluid.
+The lumbar region and legs along the entire length swell.
+In very advanced cases, cracks may form on the lower extremities with leakage of serous fluid.

 Intracavitary edema is no less dangerous.
 Excess fluid accumulates in the abdominal, pleural and cardiac cavities, disrupting the functioning of vital organs.
-Children with ascites may develop abdominal pain syndrome.
+In children, abdominal pain syndrome may develop against the background of ascites.

 Diagnostic measures

-The definition of nephrotic syndrome does not cause great difficulties.
-The main criterion is the characteristic changes in the composition of urine.
+Defining nephrotic syndrome does not cause great difficulties.
+The main criterion is characteristic changes in the composition of urine.

-When conducting a general analysis, it is revealed:
+When conducting a general analysis, the following is revealed:

-• the bulk of the protein fractions is albumin;
+• the main part of the protein fractions is albumin;

-• the release of the daily amount of urine decreases due to the formation of edema;
+• the excretion of the daily amount of urine decreases due to the formation of edema;

 • urine density increases due to increased protein loss;

-• hyaline cylinders are found under the microscope;
+• under a microscope, hyaline cylinders are detected;

-• due to the high permeability of the glomerular membranes, altered erythrocytes can be seen in the urine.
+• due to the high permeability of the glomerular membranes, altered red blood cells can be seen in the urine.

 • erythrocyturia is characteristic of mixed nephrotic syndrome, which is also accompanied by arterial hypertension.

 In the nephrotic form of acute and chronic glomerulonephritis, renal function is assessed to identify renal failure.
-The signal for this is a decrease in the amount of urine excreted.
-It is necessary to determine the rate of glomerular filtration of creatinine.
+A signal for this is a decrease in the amount of urine excreted.
+It is necessary to determine the glomerular filtration rate of creatinine.

-In the general analysis of blood with nephrotic syndrome, a sharp increase in ESR is found (above 30 mm / h).
-Biochemical analysis data are more indicative.
-For nephrotic syndrome, a decrease in protein fractions, namely albumin (total protein - less than 60 g / l, albumin - less than 40 g / l) will be characteristic.
-The level of lipids and cholesterol increases.
-The electrolyte balance of the blood is disturbed: potassium is excreted in large quantities in the urine, and sodium is retained.
+A general blood test for nephrotic syndrome reveals a sharp increase in ESR (above 30 mm/hour).
+More indicative are the data of biochemical analysis.
+Nephrotic syndrome will be characterized by a decrease in protein fractions, namely albumin (total protein - less than 60 g/l, albumin - less than 40 g/l).
+Lipid and cholesterol levels increase.
+The electrolyte balance of the blood is disrupted: potassium is excreted in large quantities in the urine, and sodium is retained.

-As additional research methods, ultrasound of the kidneys and renal vessels is prescribed.
+Ultrasound of the kidneys and renal vessels is prescribed as additional research methods.
 To find out the exact cause of the development of nephrotic syndrome, a fine-needle biopsy of the damaged organ is prescribed.
 To exclude congenital pathology of the urinary system, excretory urography with intravenous contrast is used.

-Differential diagnosis of nephrotic syndrome in acute and chronic glomerulonephritis is carried out with amyloidosis, diabetic glomerulosclerosis, collagen nephropathy and renal myeloma.
+Differential diagnosis of nephrotic syndrome in acute and chronic glomerulonephritis is carried out with amyloidosis, diabetic glomerulosclerosis, collagen nephropathy and myeloma of the kidneys.

 Treatment of glomerulonephritis with nephrotic syndrome is carried out in a hospital under the supervision of a physician.
 In specialized hospitals, therapy is prescribed by a nephrologist.
-Children are admitted to the pediatric nephrology department.
+Children are hospitalized in the pediatric nephrology department.
 The patient must strictly adhere to bed rest and the prescribed diet.

 Therapeutic nutrition is aimed at:

-1. Increased daily protein intake.
-The diet must be selected so that the body receives about 1.4 g of protein per 1 kilogram of weight, taking into account its loss in the urine.
-Animal proteins account for 2/3 of this amount.
-Patients with diet number 7 B are advised to eat cottage cheese, egg whites, lean meats or fish.
-If kidney function decreases, then the amount of protein consumed decreases.
+1. Increasing daily protein intake.
+The diet must be selected so that the body receives about 1.4 g of protein per 1 kilogram of weight, taking into account its loss in urine.
+Animal proteins make up 2/3 of this amount.
+Patients on diet No. 7 B are recommended to eat cottage cheese, egg whites, and lean meats or fish.
+If kidney function decreases, the amount of protein consumed decreases.

-2. The diet involves reducing fat intake.
-It is associated with an increase in total cholesterol and triglycerides in the blood.
-On average, the daily rate of fat is about 80 g, of which 35% is vegetable.
+2. The diet involves reducing fat consumption.
+This is associated with an increase in total cholesterol and triglycerides in the blood.
+On average, the daily intake of fat is about 80 g, of which 35% is vegetable.

-3. The diet provides for a sharp restriction of table salt.
+3. The diet includes a sharp restriction of table salt.
 All food is prepared without adding it.
-The use of salty sauces, marinades is contraindicated.
+The use of salty sauces and marinades is contraindicated.

-4. With food, you can restore the missing potassium.
-A healthy diet includes a lot of vegetables and fruits.
-The patient is advised to eat honey, potatoes, legumes, bananas, and herbs.
+4. With food you can restore the missing potassium.
+The therapeutic diet includes a large amount of vegetables and fruits.
+The patient is recommended to eat honey, potatoes, legumes, bananas, and greens.

-5. Despite the edema, the amount of fluid consumed is limited slightly.
-The daily intake is about 1 liter.
-In children, it is calculated depending on the weight.
+5. Despite the swelling, the amount of fluid consumed is limited slightly.
+The daily norm is about 1 liter.
+For children it is calculated based on weight.
 But the doctor must monitor the ratio of absorbed and excreted fluid.

-With a medical diet, it is prohibited to eat fresh bread, meat, mushroom broths, fatty meats and offal, spicy and salty types of cheese, smoked meats.
-Do not eat chocolate and cream pastries.
+During a therapeutic diet, it is prohibited to eat fresh bread, meat, mushroom broths, fatty meats and offal, spicy and salty types of cheese, and smoked meats.
+You should not eat chocolate or cream confectionery.
 A gentle temperature regime is optional.
 A therapeutic diet is prescribed until complete remission occurs.

 Conservative treatment

-First of all, the appointment of pathogenetic therapy is necessary.
+First of all, it is necessary to prescribe pathogenetic therapy.
 Glucocorticosteroids, cytostatics, and selective immunosuppressants are used as immunosuppressants.

-Glucocorticoids (prednisone, dexamethasone) are considered drugs of choice.
+Glucocorticoids (prednisolone, dexamethasone) are considered the drugs of choice.
 They prevent the entry of immune complexes into the inflammatory focus.
-At the beginning of treatment for the nephrotic form of glomerulonephritis, large doses of prednisolone are prescribed, gradually reducing them.
+At the beginning of treatment of the nephrotic form of glomerulonephritis, large doses of prednisolone are prescribed, gradually reducing them.
 This is called pulse therapy.
 Before starting treatment, the doctor must warn the patient about the development of possible side effects.
-These include changes in appetite, sleep deprivation, increased blood pressure, the occurrence of steroid diabetes, and others.
-These drugs should be used with great care in children.
+These include changes in appetite, sleep deprivation, increased blood pressure, the occurrence of steroid diabetes and others.
+These drugs should be used with great caution in children.

 Diuretics are prescribed to reduce swelling.
-The preference is given to potassium-saving ones.
-In nephrotic syndrome, in rare cases, forced diuresis is performed with the help of diuretics to dramatically reduce edema.
-The administration of diuretics is controlled by the level of sodium and potassium in the blood.
+Preference is given to potassium-sparing ones.
+In case of nephrotic syndrome, in rare cases, forced diuresis is performed using diuretics to sharply reduce edema.
+The prescription of diuretics occurs under the control of sodium and potassium levels in the blood.

-All drug treatment is carried out against the background of adherence to diet, bed rest and monitoring of key indicators.
+All drug treatment is carried out against the background of diet, bed rest and monitoring of key indicators.

 Prognosis and possible complications

-In acute and chronic glomerulonephritis, which are accompanied by the onset of nephrotic syndrome, it is necessary to take into account the possibility of complications.
+In acute and chronic glomerulonephritis, which are accompanied by the occurrence of nephrotic syndrome, it is necessary to take into account the possibility of complications.

-With severe edema, the likelihood of developing pneumonia or pneumonitis increases.
-If patients develop cracks in the area of pronounced edema, then they must be carefully treated to avoid infection.
+With severe swelling, the likelihood of developing pneumonia or pneumonitis increases.
+If patients develop cracks in the area of pronounced edema, they must be carefully treated to avoid infection.

-The most formidable complication is a nephrotic crisis.
+The most serious complication is nephrotic crisis.
 It is accompanied by severe pain and a drop in blood pressure.
-In children and adults, it is necessary to be wary of the formation of chronic renal failure in glomerulonephritis with nephrotic syndrome.
+In children and adults, it is necessary to be wary of the formation of chronic renal failure due to glomerulonephritis with nephrotic syndrome.

 With timely treatment, compliance with all medical recommendations and diet, the prognosis is favorable.

-Glomerulonephritis is a disease in which the kidney tissue is damaged.
-In this disease, the renal glomeruli are primarily affected, in which the primary filtration of blood occurs.
-The chronic course of this disease gradually leads to the loss of the kidneys' ability to perform their function - to cleanse the blood of toxic substances with the development of renal failure.
+Glomerulonephritis is a disease in which kidney tissue is damaged.
+With this disease, the renal glomeruli, in which primary filtration of blood occurs, are primarily affected.
+The chronic course of this disease gradually leads to the loss of the ability of the kidneys to perform their function - to cleanse the blood of toxic substances with the development of renal failure.

 What is the glomerulus and how do the kidneys work?

-The blood entering the kidneys through the renal artery is distributed inside the kidney into the smallest vessels that flow into the so-called renal glomerulus.
+The blood entering the kidneys through the renal artery is distributed inside the kidney into the smallest vessels, which flow into the so-called renal glomerulus.

 What is a renal glomerulus?

-In the renal glomerulus, the blood flow slows down, as through a semipermeable membrane, the liquid part of blood with electrolytes and organic substances dissolved in the blood seeps into Bowman's capsule (which, like a wrapper, envelops the renal glomerulus from all sides).
-From the glomerulus, the cellular elements of the blood with the remaining amount of blood plasma are excreted through the renal vein.
+In the renal glomerulus, the blood flow slows down, as through a semi-permeable membrane, the liquid part of the blood with electrolytes and organic substances dissolved in the blood seeps into Bowman’s capsule (which, like a wrapper, envelops the renal glomerulus on all sides).
+From the glomerulus, the cellular elements of the blood with the remaining amount of blood plasma are removed through the renal vein.
 In the lumen of Bowman's capsule, the filtered part of the blood (without cellular elements) is called primary urine.

-What is Bowman's capsule and kidney tubules (Henle's loop)?
+What is Bowman's capsule and renal tubules (loop of Henle)?

-But in this urine, in addition to toxic substances, many useful and vital substances are dissolved - electrolytes, vitamins, proteins, etc. In order for everything that is useful for the body to return to the blood, and everything harmful to be excreted in the final urine, the primary urine passes through a system of tubes (Henle's loop, renal tubule).
-In it, there are constant processes of transition of substances dissolved in the primary urine through the wall of the renal tubule.
-Having passed through the renal tubule, the primary urine retains toxic substances in its composition (which need to be removed from the body) and loses those substances that cannot be excreted.
+But in addition to toxic substances, many useful and vital substances are dissolved in this urine - electrolytes, vitamins, proteins, etc. In order for everything useful for the body to return to the blood, and everything harmful to be excreted in the final urine, primary urine passes through a system of tubes (loop of Henle, renal tubule).
+It undergoes constant processes of transition of substances dissolved in primary urine through the wall of the renal tubule.
+Having passed through the renal tubule, primary urine retains toxic substances in its composition (which need to be eliminated from the body) and loses those substances that cannot be eliminated.

-What happens to the urine after filtering it?
+What happens to urine after it is filtered?

 After filtration, the final urine is excreted through the renal tubule into the renal pelvis.
 Accumulating in it, urine gradually flows into the bladder in the lumen of the ureters.